looseleif/sync-tank/README.md

 ## Acknowledgments

-Thanks to the robotics, maker, aquarist, and open-source communities whose tools, ideas, and experiments inspired this project.
+Thanks to the robotics, maker, aquarist, and open-source communities whose tools, ideas, and experiments inspired this project, and Kara cause she kicks ass
-Sync Tank exists because of your groundwork and generosity.